obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

 .. function:: bool obs_frontend_replay_buffer_active(void)

-   :return: *true* if replay buffer active, *false* otherwise.
+   :return: *true* if replay buffer active, *false* otherwise

 ---------------------------------------

 .. function:: void obs_frontend_open_projector(const char *type, int monitor, const char *geometry, const char *name)

-   :param type:     "Preview", "Source", "Scene", "StudioProgram", or "Multiview" (case insensitive).
+   :param type:     "Preview", "Source", "Scene", "StudioProgram", or "Multiview" (case insensitive)
    :param monitor:  Monitor to open the projector on.
-If -1, opens a window.
+If -1, this opens a window.
    :param geometry: If *monitor* is -1, size and position of the projector window.
 Encoded in Base64 using Qt's geometry encoding.
-   :param name:     If *type* is "Source" or "Scene", name of the source or scene to be displayed.
+   :param name:     If *type* is "Source" or "Scene", name of the source or scene to be displayed

 ---------------------------------------